thmstein/simple-track/README.md

 "object_tracking.py" is the Python program that actually does the tracking.
 This script should not need modification, unless the user wishes to store additional information about tracked objects.
 That additional information will need to be added to the "class StormS()" section and to the "write_storms" function in this script.

 "user_functions.py" is the user-specified script to load files, calculate time differences, and plot output.
 Other user-specified functions should be added here.

+"himawari.py" automatically downloads Himawari data for a specific date.
+Data are sliced to the domain specified and interpolated to a 4km horizontal resolution.

 # parameters